RiftValleySoftware/basalt/main/README.md

 These are all text specifiers, and should have the `=` followed by text.
 Leaving this blank specifies that you want only records that have that field blank.
 If you use more than one of the `search_tag` specifiers, they act in an AND fashion, with each one narrowing the search.

 It should be noted that the various tags have different default functions, based upon the plugin.
-For example, in the `people` plugin, the first eight tags are used for names, and in the `places` plugin, the first eight tags are used for address information.
+For example, in the `people` plugin, the first seven tags are used for names and connection to the user's login, and in the `places` plugin, the first eight tags are used for address information.
 In the `things` plugin, `tag0` is used to hold the key to look up the resource.

 - `search_radius=`
 - `search_longitude=`